jonshiach/graphics-labs/_sources/pages/09_Normal_mapping.md

 };
 ```

 When we create an `Object` data structure the objects will have a default position at (0,0,0) and the rotation and scale are unchanged (we can change this later).
-Load the `floor` model and give it diffuse, normal and specular textures where we load the `teapot` and `lightModel` models.
+Load the `floor` model and give it diffuse and normal textures where we load the `teapot` and `lightModel` models.

 ```cpp
 // Load models